-Historical information: According to the stories, Saint Maulimberdi, the son of Asan Kaigy, who lived approximately in the XV-XVI centuries, was buried at this place.
-Therefore, this territory, where people were buried for several centuries, was called a saint.
-The appearance of the necropolis is associated with the Nogai, who at the beginning of the 17th century, before the raid of the Kalmyks-Torgauts, extended an irrigation system from the Temir River.
-According to the stories of 75-year-old aksakal Bolysbayuly Mendykul from the village of Sarykol, at the end of the 50s of the last century in this necropolis there were many monuments in the form of bulk hills, but many of them were leveled to the ground.
-According to oral sources, the medieval city of Kyzylkala was located near the necropolis.
+Legend: according to stories, this is the burial place of St. Maulimberdi the son of Asan kaygy, who lived around the fifteenth and sixteenth centuries.
+That is why this area, where people have been buried for several centuries, has been called a saint.
+The appearance of the necropolis is associated with the Nogays, who in the early 17th century, before the attack of the Kalmyks-Torgauts, stretched an irrigation system from the Temir River.
+According to the story of Sarykol resident, 75-year-old aksakal Bolysbaiuly Mendykul.
+At the end of the 50s there were many monuments in the form of embankment hills, but many of them were leveled to the ground in this necropolis.
+According to oral sources, the medieval town of Kyzylkala was located in the vicinity of the necropolis.

-This area is named after Maulimberdi, who lived in the Nogai era in the 15th century.
-The Kelimberdi necropolis is located 6 kilometers from this place.
-According to folklore in this region, in the place where Temir flows into Zhem there was Asan Kaigy’s winter quarters and summer camp.
-Maulimberdi and Kelimberdi are called saints of the Nogai clan.
-In this regard, it can be assumed that these saints were well-known personalities among the Nogays of the Zhem River valley, who lived in the 15th-16th centuries in the Nogai-Kazakh era.
+The area is named after Maulimberdi, who lived in the Nogai era in the 15th century.
+There is a necropolis of Kelimberdi 6 km away from this place.
+According to folklore, the place where Temir flows into Zhem was Asan Kaygi’s winter hut and summer camp.
+Maulimberdi and Kelimberdi are called saints of the Nogai family.
+In this regard, we can assume that these saints were famous personalities among the Nogai of the river Zhem valley, who lived in the XV-XVII centuries during the Nogai-Kazakh era.

 Each object of this necropolis, from the Iron Age to the XV-XVI centuries, is of great interest to researchers of Kazakh history and architecture.